Farmers and Growing Golf

-Thursday and Friday: The Golf Channel will broadcast from 12:00 p.m.
-PST to 3:00 p.m.
-PST, with a live simulcast stream at GolfChannel.com.
-PGATOUR.com will also offer a mix of subscription and non-subscription coverage.
+Wednesday and Thursday: The Golf Channel will broadcast from 12:00 to 4:00 p.m.
+PST, with a live simulcast stream at GolfChannel.com/the NBC sports app or PGATOUR.com/the PGA TOUR App.

-Where is the Torrey Pines Golf Course?
+Where is Torrey Pines Golf Course?

-The tournament venue is located at 11480 N Torrey Pines Rd, La Jolla, CA 92037.
-It can be contacted by phone at 858-581-7171.
+The tournament venue is located at 11480 N. Torrey Pines Rd., La Jolla, CA 92037.

 Where can I find past winners of the Farmers Insurance Open?

-The PGA TOUR site has a complete compilation of tournament results from 1970 to 2016.
+The PGA TOUR site has a complete compilation of tournament results from 1970 to 2022.

 Torrey Pines Golf Course offers two championship, public golf courses along the coast of the Pacific.
 The North and South Courses were both originally designed by William F. Bell on the site of Camp Callan.
 The South Course underwent a redesign in 2001 led by renowned golf course architect Rees Jones.
 The North Course completed a redesign in 2016, led by Tom Weiskopf.